Artemis6425/Artemis-User-Scripts/README.md

 ### Install link: [here](https://github.com/Artemis6425/Artemis-User-Scripts/raw/refs/heads/main/scripts/Twitch%20Raid%20Remover.user.js)
 ### Description
 After a streamer raids another channel, immediately remove the `?referrer=raid` in the URL and refreshes the page.

+This might be broken.
+Still a work in progress!!
 ### Credit
 I made this